Updated · Jan 27, 2023

 Remember the analogy, a while back, about the blockchain being like a book?

 To be able to understand the next part, imagine the writer of the book as a miner – he creates (mines) the words and turns them into sentences (blocks).
-And the editor represents a node – he verifies the blocks.
+And the editor represents a node – they verify the blocks.

 What Is a Blockchain Miner?